Bioconductor/GoogleGenomics/README.rst

 ---------------

 * First you'll need to setup an `R environment <http://www.r-project.org/>`_.
+  We have currently only tested with R 3.0.3.
+There are known issues in R 3.0.2 and R 3.1.0.

 * Then you'll need a valid client ID and secret.
 Follow the `authentication instructions <https://developers.google.com/genomics#authenticate>`_,